-Upcoming spin-off series The Walking Dead: World Beyond – which series boss Scott M Gimple claims will address some of the mysteries left behind by other shows in the post-apocalyptic universe – has also been postponed, with the show having originally been set to premiere in April 2020.
+Spin-off series The Walking Dead: World Beyond – which series boss Scott M Gimple claims will address some of the mysteries left behind by other shows in the post-apocalyptic universe – was originally set to launch in April 2020.

-And with a new trailer for the female-led spin-off having debuted at this year’s virtual Comic-Con, anticipating is now greater than ever – read on for everything we know about the series so far.
+And with a new trailer for the female-led spin-off having debuted at this year’s virtual Comic-Con, anticipating for World Beyond is now greater than ever – read on for everything we know about the series so far.

 When is The Walking Dead: World Beyond on Amazon Prime Video?